Omar-Arabi1/Todo_list_cli_tool/README.md

 to run it just type `todo` and any of these options is valid There are four commands in total in this program: `add`, `list`, `mark-done`, and `remove`.

+so to run anything type `todo command` and the command being one of these commands at the top

 ---

 ## add command